terrenjpeterson/volunteer-registration/README.md

 Use one file to seed a new dataset through Mapbox studio, then import the others into the same dataset.

+## To get the API to work, need to first gather the datasets from Mapbox as we need the unique identifier for what is being updated.

+Step 1 - Run getStreetData lambda function to pull data all of the features (blocks) from a specific dataset.
+Given limitations of the size of the files, will need to run this multiple times as the limit is around 2000 features in a single API call.

+Step 2 - Copy the files from S3 to an EC2 host.

+Step 3 - Run the merge script to combine into one.

+Step 4 - At startup of the API it will read the files for the dataset.

 ## good references

 Not in Philly

 https://github.com/yurykorzun/notinphilly

+## Key Mapbox Limitations

+Mapbox Studio dataset editor can only display datasets of 20 MB or smaller.
+This is why these datasets have not been combined.

+## How to update the map

+To update the map using the mapbox API, the unique feature id is required to instruct Mapbox which entry should have it's properties update.
+From the administrative app, the street address will be provided which is then used to search for a the unique feature id.
+If the query was too vague and multiple features with the same information are found, instruct the user to provide more specifics and give an array with the options.